viet34tqc/react-advanced-components/src/app/components/autoscroll-list/README.md

 - If the user scrolls upward, the auto-scroll behavior should pause.
 - If they scroll downward again, the auto-scroll behavior should resume.

+There are two version of this component, one uses `callbackRef` for better code (Ref: <https://www.nikhilsnayak.dev/blogs/the-auto-scroll-list-component>)